greisane/gret/README.md

 **Remove Unused Vertex Groups**: Originally an addon by CoDEmanX, this operator respects L/R pairs of vertex groups.
 Found in Vertex Groups → Specials Menu.

+**Auto-Name Bone Chain**: Automatically renames a chain of bones starting at the selected bone.
+Found in Armature → Names.

 **Toggle Bone Lock**: Simple but useful toggle that causes a pose bone to become anchored in world space.
 Found in Pose → Constraints.

 **Copy Alone**: Removes references and optional data so that objects can easily be duplicated or moved between files.
 Still a bit incomplete.
 Found in the Object menu in the 3D view.